Nerwyn/android-tv-card/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/screenshot.png" alt="example" width="300"/>

-A super customizable universal remote card iterating on the work of several other developers.
+A super customizable universal remote card iterating on the work of several other projects.
 Featuring:

 - Configuration UI.
 - Out of the box support for [several platforms](#media-platform-and-entity-ids) with default keys and sources lists.